oracle-terraform-modules/terraform-oci-compute-instance/README.md

 Argument | Description
 --- | ---
-compartment_ocid | Unique identifier (OCID) of the compartment in which the VCN is created instance_display_name | Display name of the compute instance extended_metadata | Additional metadata key/value pairs provided by the user ipxe_script | The iPXE script which initiates the boot process on the compute instance
+compartment_ocid | Unique Oracle Cloud Identifier (OCID) of the compartment in which the VCN is created instance_display_name | Display name of the compute instance extended_metadata | Additional metadata key/value pairs provided by the user ipxe_script | The iPXE script which initiates the boot process on the compute instance